bibleexchange/courses/book-of-romans/003_practical/001_chapter-12-a-living-sacrifice.md

 17. They check their motives
 18. And then they – Start Again!!!

+### Renewing of Your Mind

+The renewing of our mind happens through the Word of God.
+2 Timothy 2:15; Psalm 119:105

-Being not conformed to the world:
+### Being not conformed to the world:

 >   10 But the Lord is the true God, he is the living God, and an everlasting king: at his wrath the earth shall tremble, and the nations shall not be able to abide his indignation.
 11 Thus shall ye say unto them, The gods that have not made the heavens and the earth, even they shall perish from the earth, and from under these heavens.12 He hath made the earth by his power, he hath established the world by his wisdom, and hath stretched out the heavens by his discretion.
 13 When he uttereth his voice, there is a multitude of waters in the heavens, and he causeth the vapours to ascend from the ends of the earth; he maketh lightnings with rain, and bringeth forth the wind out of his treasures.